Bio-Rad Laboratories Logo

 • Sales Representative/Field Application Scientist: $60,000–$120,000 (including commissions)

-• Manager/Director: $120,000–$200,000+ These ranges are illustrative and will depend on local markets and specific job requirements.
+• Manager/Director: $120,000–$200,000+ Keep in mind these are just estimates; actual pay will depend on local markets and specific job requirements.

 Bonuses & Incentives